alschmut/StructBuilderMacro/README.md

-# StructBuilderMacro
+# Swift Struct Builder Macro
-An attached macro that produces a peer struct which implements the builder pattern.
+An attached swift macro that produces a peer struct which implements the builder pattern.
 This allows the creation of the struct with minimal effort using default values.

 > **Important!** This macro is intended to be used for simple structs without explicit initialiser.